shssoichiro/oxipng/README.md

 The core goal of rewriting OptiPNG was to implement multithreading, which would be very difficult to do within the existing C codebase of OptiPNG.
 This also served as an opportunity to choose a more modern, safer language (Rust).
+Note that, while similar, oxipng is not a drop-in replacement for OptiPNG.

 ## Contributing